 The most popular dish on the menu is the Kabocha (pumpkin) Houtou.

-As it was our first visit to the restaurant, we decided to order the signature dish, the Kabocha Houtou (1200 yen), and the Suiton (1200 yen), which contains dumplings made from wheat flour dough.
+As it was our first visit to the restaurant, we decided to order the signature dish, the Kabocha Hoto noodle (1200 yen), and the Suiton (1200 yen), which contains dumplings made from wheat flour dough.

-Iron pot of Houtou with lots of vegetables
+Iron pot of Hoto noodle with lots of vegetables

-After a short wait, the Kabocha Houtou was served.
-The hoto was cooked in an iron pot and was topped with spring onions, wild vegetables and burdock root.
+After a short wait, the Kabocha Hoto was served.
+The hoto noodle was cooked in an iron pot and was topped with spring onions, wild vegetables and burdock root.

 The iron pot for one person didn’t look very big, but it was filled with root vegetables such as large pumpkins, carrots and taros, as well as shiitake mushrooms, pea pods and Chinese cabbage, making it more filling than it looked.